r2m2n8j/ExecutorConcept/Answers/MapHashMapLinkedHashMapConcurrentHashMap.md

 - This linear search process had a **time complexity of O(n)**, where n is the number of elements in the linked list.
 - As the number of collisions increased, the length of the **linked lists grew**, **leading to slower retrieval times**.

-- Hence to solve this problem **Tree data structure is used instead of Linked list to handle collisions**.
+- Hence, to solve this problem **Tree data structure is used instead of Linked list to handle collisions**.

 - In Java 8, when the number of nodes in a **single bucket reaches a threshold** called **Treeify Threshold** the HashMap converts the internal structure of that bucket from a **linked list to a Tree data structure**.
 - All node within the bucket are converted into TreeNode.